beauvilerobed/data-mining-with-python/readme.md

-# Data Mining 101 With Python
+# Notes on Data Mining

+## Getting Started with Data Mining